itsshivampal/Concept-Prerequiste-Learning/README.md

-# Personalise Concept Hierarchy for Machine Learning Course
+# Personalise Concept Hierarchy for ML Course
 **Objective:** Construct a personalise concept hierarchy based on the user’s learning requirement for the machine learning course